Digital Caregiver Support Programs

 The Loss of High-Value Employees Can Be Offset by Digital Caregiver Support Programs

 Human resource budgets in many corporations are stretched.
-A lack of financial resources is often the reason that corporations report a lack of caregiver support programs.
+A lack of financial resources is often why corporations report a lack of caregiver support programs.
 In addition to working full-time, caregivers have a long list of things to do to care for elderly parents.

 The Harvard study confirms: